 VERTEX and EDGE are the two types of objects which form a graph.
 A query parameter or variable can be declared as either of these two types.
 In additional, the schema for the graph defines specific vertex and edge types (e.g., CREATE VERTEX person).
 The parameter or variable type can be restricted by giving the vertex/edge type in angle brackets < > after the keyword VERTEX/EDGE.
-A VERTEX or EDGE variable declared without a specifier is called a generic type.
-Below are examples of generic and typed vertex and edge variable declarations:
+A VERTEX

+'''

 Examples of generic and typed VERTEX and EDGE declarations

+VERTEX anyVertex;

+'''

+'''

+VERTEX<person> owner;

+EDGE anyEdge;

-VERTEX anyVertex; VERTEX<person> owner; EDGE anyEdge; EDGE<friendship> friendEdge;
+EDGE<friendship> friendEdge;

+'''